 “Simeon and Levi are brothers; Their swords are implements of violence.
 “Let my soul not enter into their council; Let not my glory be united with their assembly; Because in their anger they slew men, And in their self-will they lamed oxen.
 “Cursed be their anger, for it is fierce; And their wrath, for it is cruel.
 I will disperse them in Jacob, And scatter them in Israel.
 (Gen. 49:5-7)

-Later, it seems that the Levites find favor from HaShem and at least a stop to the rebuke given by Jacob.
-(Though as the LORD’s inheritance, they remained scattered throughout the tribes.)
-When Moses dishes out the tribal blessings, he says of Levi:
+Later, it seems that the Levites find favor from HaShem; but, as the LORD’s inheritance, they remained scattered throughout the tribes.
+When Moses hands out the tribal blessings, he says of Levi: